 If parents and carers have any concerns about their child they are encouraged to see their child's class teacher as soon as possible so that any concerns can be discussed.
-Class teachers are available on the playground every day to ensure that they are accessible or appointments can be made through the school office (01444 811403).
+Class teachers are available on the playground or classroom door every day to ensure that they are accessible or appointments can be made through the school office (01444 811403).

-Parents are of course welcome to make an appointment with the SENCO (Mrs. Millbanks) by telephoning the school office.
+Parents are of course welcome to make an appointment with the SENCO (Mrs. Cleverton) by telephoning the school office.